adobe/cluster-registry/docs/developer-guides/annotations.md

 ## Excluded tags

 The annotation `clusters.registry.ethos.adobe.com/excluded-tags` defines the behavior of the cluster-registry-client regarding to dynamic tags.
-If Alertmanager sends a signal for a specific tag, it will be ignore and value from `tags` remains unchanged.
+If Alertmanager sends a signal for a specific tag, it will be ignored by Cluster Registry Client.

 Example:
     `clusters.registry.ethos.adobe.com/excluded-tags: "onboarding,scaling"`